bshamloufard/nova/README.md

 # Nova

-A medical transcription app that actually gets the hard parts right.
+A medical transcription app that gets the hard parts right.

 When doctors record patient visits the audio quality isnt always perfect.
 Words get mumbled and background noise happens.
 Most transcription tools just guess and move on.
 Nova does something different.